Table of Contents

 Nowadays, companies are embracing flexibility.
-Many businesses are embracing remote offices and working from home, storing their data in the Cloud, and ditching centralized data infrastructures.
+Many businesses are embracing remote offices and working from home, storing their data in the Cloud, ditching centralized data infrastructures, and moving towards networks using SaaS and SD-WAN.
 With distributed architectures becoming the new normal, it’s important to have a distributed monitoring solution that can keep up.

 Over the past fifteen years, it was common for companies with multiple sites to adopt a "centralized" telecom architecture to interconnect all business locations to one single, unified network.
 This allowed businesses to keep their data and its processing within the head office and/or data centers.
 It was also typical to have a centralized Internet gateway shared by users from all locations.

 Fast forward to today and things have changed.

 Organizations are increasingly using cloud-hosted applications services like Office 365, and cloud-based ERP, CRM solutions.
 The transition to cloud-based services and SaaS apps has led organizations to leave the centralized model and switch to a more distributed architecture.
 The same goes for SD-WAN networks as well.

 A Distributed Network is a network infrastructure which is spread out across a variety of different systems, locations and applications.
 The various systems in distributed network architecture can all communicate with each other but are also able to function on their own.

 These sites can be physically segregated from each other but combined via the internet so that, if one system breaks or is overloaded, the others can remain to work without being impacted.

 Compared to traditional centralized networks, Distributed Networks have many advantages: